No ratings yet

 bowl of white vinegar in top of a dishwasher

-Next, place a dishwasher-safe bowl with about a cup of white vinegar in the top rack.
+Place a dishwasher-safe bowl with about a cup of white vinegar in the top rack.
+Close it up and use the high-temperature wash setting to run a full cycle.

 upside down utensil organizer in an empty dishwasher